marvukusic/FeedMyRSS/README.md

 - **Feeds View**: Users can see a list of RSS feeds which they've subscribed to.
 - **Add Feed**: Allows users to subscribe to various RSS feeds by inserting their URL.
-- **Notifications**: Users can enable notifications for new items from subscribed feeds.
+- **Notifications**: Users can enable notifications for new items from favourited feeds.
 - **Favorite Feeds**: Users can mark specific RSS feeds as favorites for easier access.
 - **Remove Feed**: Users can remove RSS feed from list by swiping left unwanted RSS feed.
 - **Items View**: Users can select an RSS feed from the list to view its latest items in a separate screen.
-- **Article View**: Users can read news article in popup view by tapping on relevant RSS feed item.
+- **Article View**: Users can read news article in popup browser view by tapping on relevant RSS feed item.
 - **MVVM Architecture**: Adheres to MVVM for better organization and testability.
 - **Data Persistence**: Stores data locally to persist RSS feeds selection.
 - **Unit and UI Testing**: Includes unit and UI tests for essential components.